 CNC sliding headstock lathes from TRAUB are designed for exact and productive manufacturing of long and slim parts with a maximum diameter of 32 mm.

 Sliding Headstock Automatic Lathe Machines

-The multitude of variants, miniturization and precision of the work pieces are but a few of the demands on a CNC swiss turning center.
-The TNL-series is characterized through high performance in combination with easy setup and programming.
+The multitude of variants, miniaturization and precision of the workpieces are but a few of the demands on a CNC swiss turning centre.
+The TNL-series is characterized by high performance in combination with easy setup and programming.

 - A secondary or sub-spindle opposite the main spindle can be used to hold the stock in place after it has been parted off the parent material.
 This then allows operations to be performed on the previously unreachable back of the part.
 Once the part is complete, this spindle then deposits the part into a part receptacle.

 - Live tools can be used in place of traditional lathe tools which then allow for drilling and milling on the sides of the part.